 Handshake is the online database used to post jobs, internships and career services events.
 This service is available to all GWSPH students and alumni.

 All student inquiries for Career Services Center are to be directed to gwsphcareer@gwu.edu and/or 202.994.5485.

-Career Services assist students and alumni with the following:
+Career Services provides the following support for both students and alumni: